JuDong1214/Pipeline/README.md

-# **Tool for Annotation and Classification of Genes and Variants (TAGCVar)**
+# **Tool for Annotation and Classification of Genes and Variants (TAGC-Var)**
-Our developed pipeline (TACGVar) efficiently annotates large numbers of variants files and helps estimate specific tissue enrichment over the association of miRNA.
+Our developed pipeline (TACG-Var) efficiently annotates large numbers of variants files and helps estimate specific tissue enrichment over the association of miRNA.

 # **Overview**
 ![pasted image 0](https://user-images.githubusercontent.com/80075365/123517696-76a2e400-d670-11eb-917d-bb1560d1e560.png)